Trans Resources List

 • TransHealth - Trans Health Clinic list for United States, Canada and England

-• Trans Lifeline: This hotline is staffed by transgender people and assists trans folks in need.
-The organizations says, "We work with stakeholders within and without the trans community to end the plague of trans suicide; we empower trans people to help other trans people in the darkest moments of their lives."
+• Trans Lifeline is a hotline staffed by transgender people and assists trans folks in need.
+The organization works with trans and cisgender stakeholders to end the plague of trans suicide and empowers trans people to help others in their community through the darkest moments of their lives.

-• Jim Collins Foundation: The Jim Collins Foundation funds gender-affirming surgeries for transgender people who need surgery to live a healthy and happy life, but cannot afford the surgery.
+• Jim Collins Foundation funds gender-affirming surgeries for transgender people who need surgery to live a healthy and happy life, but cannot afford the surgery.

-• Chest Binding 101: A guide to free/cheap chest binders and tips for safer binding.
+• Chest Binding 101 is a guide to free/cheap chest binders and tips for safer binding.
 Host website, transguy.com is also a great resource for FTM news and FTM focused writing.

-• GenderConfirmation.com: A website with resources about top surgery for FTM and MTF folks with information about risks, answers for common concerns and information about the surgery technique.
+• GenderConfirmation.com offers resources about top surgery for FTM and MTF folks with information about risks, answers for common concerns and information about the surgery technique.

-• Trans Legal Services Network: Trans Legal Services Network members represent over 80 organizations across the country dedicated to providing name and gender change services or other legal services for trans people in their areas.
+• Trans Legal Services Network members represent over 80 organizations across the country dedicated to providing name and gender change services or other legal services for trans people in their areas.

 Families, Partners and Friends